kensiprell/ktorio.github.io/clients/2websockets.md

 {% include feature.html %}

-Ktor provides a WebSocket client only supporting the CIO engine in addition to supporting [WebSockets at server side](/servers/features/websockets.html).
+Ktor provides a WebSocket client that only supports the CIO engine and [WebSockets on the server side](/servers/features/websockets.html).

 Once connected, client and server WebSockets share the same [WebSocketSession](/servers/features/websockets.html#WebSocketSession) interface for communication.

 Right now, client WebSockets are only available for the CIO Client Engine.

-The basic usage to create a http client supporting WebSockets is pretty simple:
+The basic usage to create an HTTP client supporting WebSockets is pretty simple:

 ```kotlin
 val client = HttpClient(CIO).config { install(WebSockets) }
 ```

-Once created we can perform a request, starting a `WebSocketSession`:
+Once created, we can perform a request, starting a `WebSocketSession`:

 ```kotlin
 client.ws(method = HttpMethod.Get, host = "127.0.0.1", port = 8080, path = "/route/path/to/ws") { // this: DefaultClientWebSocketSession